 PROBE: Investigate behaviour and habits of people associated with the product’s context.

 Speak to a small group of users who fit your target audience and set traits and attributes to differentiate different users.

 Based on the listener profiles, create archetypes or user personas that feature users’ music habits, the importance of music to them, pain points and level of fluency they have with contemporary products.

 Understand how your product will fit into the user’s life; create a list of scenarios where your user will use/discover/share the experience.

 Learning From Competitors

 Most successful products differ from their contemporaries in one important way.
-Looking at your competitor’s product shows you commonality and differentiation among the competitors.
-If certain assumptions have failed for your competitors, it is worthy to make a note the same and see how you can possible be different.
+Looking at your competitor’s product shows you commonality and differentiation.
+If certain assumptions have failed for your competitors, it is worthy to make a note of the same and see how you can possible be different.

 Bringing It All Together As A Story